CLSherrod/clsherrod.github.io/_drafts/review/2010/2010-09-30-lots-of-money-leads-to-failure.md

 The clients that have a decent budget are the ones that are more successful.
 They get what they need done professional and quickly and have money to market.

-If you need help getting up and running quickly check out my video on <a href="https://christopher-sherrod.blisslifepress.com/branding/" rel="nofollow">Expert Branding</a> and what we can do for you.</p>
+If you need help getting up and running quickly check out my video on <a href="https://christopher-sherrod.blisslifepress.com/branding/" rel="nofollow">Expert Branding</a> and what we can do for you.